catspeed-cc/sd-webui-forge-docker/README.md

 News are moved to this link: [Click here to see the News section](https://github.com/lllyasviel/stable-diffusion-webui-forge/blob/main/NEWS.md)

-# Dockerized Stable Diffusion WebUI Forge
-I am working on a dockerized version, as I need one for my own usage.
-I will attempt to create it, and keep it up to date.
-I will replace this message with instructions when complete.

 # Quick List

 [Gradio 4 UI Must Read (TLDR: You need to use RIGHT MOUSE BUTTON to move canvas!)](https://github.com/lllyasviel/stable-diffusion-webui-forge/discussions/853)